Degenerate parabolic stochastic partial differential equations: Quasilinear case: Hypotheses and the main result

 \end{defin}

 \begin{rem} Note, that if $f$ is a kinetic function then $\partial_\xi f=-\nu$ for $\lambda$-a.e. $z\in X$.
-Similarly, let $u$ be a kinetic solution of \eqref{eq} and consider $f=\ind_{u >\xi}$.
-We have $\,\partial_\xi f=-\delta_{u=\xi}$, where $\nu=\delta_{u=\xi}$ is a Young measure on $\Omega\times[0,T]\times\mt^N$.
-Therefore, \eqref{eq:kinformul} can be rewritten as follows: for all $\varphi\in C_c^\infty([0,T)\times\mt^N\times\mr)$, $\prst$-a.s.,
+Similarly, let $u$ be a kinetic solution of \eqref{eq} and consider $f=\mathbf{1}_{u >\xi}$.
+We have $ \partial _\xi f=-\delta_{u=\xi}$, where $\nu=\delta_{u=\xi}$ is a Young measure on $\Omega\times[0,T]\times\mathbb{T}^N$.
+Therefore, \eqref{eqkinformul} can be rewritten as follows: for all $\varphi\in C_c^\infty([0,T)\times\mathbb{T}^N\times\mathbb{R})$, $\mathbb{P}$-a.s.,

 For a general kinetic function $f$ with corresponding Young measure $\nu$, the above formulation leads to the notion of generalized kinetic solution as introduced in \cite{debus}.
-Although this concept is not established here, the notation will be used throughout the paper, i.e. we will often write $\nu_{t,x}(\xi)$ instead of $\delta_{u(t,x)=\xi}$. \end{rem}
+Although this concept is not established here, the notation will be used throughout the paper, that is, we will often write $\nu_{t,x}(\xi)$ instead of $\delta_{u(t,x)=\xi}$. \end{rem}